-Man 'lucky' not to have been killed as landslide crashed into Howden Hut on Routeburn Track in Fiordland
+Hikers' lucky escape as landslide crashes through hut on Routeburn Track, Fiordland

 A state of emergency was declared yesterday for the Fiordland Community Board Area, and today Emergency Management Southland followed suit as extensive flooding causes significant problems across the region, including road closures and landslips.

-Houpapa was seeking shelter with about 30 others in Howden Hut on the Routeburn Track, about an hour and a half from the end of the hike, after a landslide ahead closed the track.
+On Monday, Houpapa and two friends from Hamilton were on the final day of their three-day tramp, when they reached Howden Hut, just an hour and a half from the end of the hike.

+All day the rain had been increasing in intensity, and as they arrived a Department of Conservation ranger told them a massive landslide, about 30m wide, had cut off the track ahead and there was no way of getting through.

-With the weather setting in it was decided they would likely need to be rescued by helicopter, and they settled in for the night.
+With the weather setting in it was decided they would likely need to be rescued by helicopter, and they settled in for the night with about 30 others.

 READ MORE: